Stan Lee, creator of Spider-Man and other Marvel superheroes, dead at 95

 “He felt an obligation to his fans to keep creating,” his daughter J.C.
 Lee said in a statement to Reuters.
 “He loved his life and he loved what he did for a living.
 His family loved him and his fans loved him.
 He was irreplaceable.”

-She did not mention Lee’s cause of death but the TMZ celebrity news website said an ambulance was called to Lee’s Hollywood Hills home early Monday and that he died at Cedars-Sinai Medical Center.
+She did not mention the circumstances of Lee’s death but the celebrity news website TMZ said an ambulance was called to his Hollywood Hills home early Monday and that he died at Cedars-Sinai Medical Center.

+“Stan Lee was as extraordinary as the characters he created,” Bob Iger, Chairman and CEO of The Walt Disney Co (DIS.N) said in a statement.
+“The scale of his imagination was only exceeded by the size of his heart.”

+Disney bought Marvel Entertainment in 2009 for $4 billion in a deal to expand Disney’s roster of characters, with the most iconic ones having been Lee’s handiwork.

 Americans were familiar with superheroes before Lee, in part thanks to the 1938 launch of Superman by Detective Comics, the company that would become DC Comics, Marvel’s archrival.